AutoxingTech/axbot_restbook/docs/reference/app_store.md

 **Response**

-If failed, status code 400:
+If the request fails (status code 400):

 ```json
 {